 How do I find time to save?

 I know you are probably thinking you don’t have time to shop several stores to get the best prices.
 I’d like to say that you probably do.
+Sales are a great way to save money on groceries.
 There have to be some high use non perishable items in your home.
 Maybe a particular sauce, or salad dressing.
 These are the items you want to find the best prices on.
 For example, I always buy Smuckers natural peanut butter at Walmart.
 It’s cheaper there than sale prices anywhere else.
 I don’t stop there every week, I just stop in and buy 3-4 jars when we are getting low.
 Just a few trips a year.
 Take the time to find the best deals on you highest use items, this will be worth your time.

 Never pay full price.